-Shitto Sauce is a Ghanaian hot chilli condiment made in a variety of ways with different recipes from regions and villages but owes its original recipe to the Ga tribe of Ghana.
+Shitto Sauce is a Ghanaian hot chilli condiment made in a variety of ways with different recipes from regions and villages.
 Shitto is the word for pepper in Ga, a Ghanaian language from Accra, the Ghanaian capital.
 It goes really well with both fish and meat, and can be served as a side to most dishes.
-Whilst the word for pepper is different for each of the Ghanaian native languages, shittor din (black pepper), commonly called ‘shitto’, is widely used as the name for the hot black pepper sauce ubiquitous in Ghanaian cuisine.
+Whilst the word for pepper is different for each of the Ghanaian native languages, shittor din (black pepper), commonly called ‘shitto’, is widely used as the name for the hot black pepper sauce ubiquitous in West Africa.
 It can also be used for marinating or as a dressing, dip, spread or topping.

 Shitto Sauce has been likened to the Malaysian condiment sambal belacha, as they share the same potent smoky flavour that comes from the addition of ground smoked fish or prawns, as well as its rich texture.
 Shitto Sauce can be coarse and full of body or smooth, medium or extra hot depending on how much chili you use.
 This recipe makes a medium-hot coarse paste.

 - 1 cup Herrings (smoothly crushed)